gogetdata/ggd-recipes/design.md

 ## Subdirectories

-a pre-link.sh script may (in practice) create any sub-directories.
+a post-link.sh script may (in practice) create any sub-directories.
 How can we track this so we can still use `ggd recipe-files $recipe` ? glob.glob on the directory?

 ## Plans